-What Is a Passkey?
+What is a passkey?

-A passkey is a new way to log in to online accounts without the use of a password.
-To understand what a passkey is, you have to understand how passkeys work.
-A passkey is made up of both a private cryptographic key and a public cryptographic key.
-The public key is stored with the company you created your account with and the private key is stored locally on the device you used to create the passkey.
+To understand what a passkey is, you need to first understand how passkeys work.
+A passkey consists of two cryptographic keys: a private key and a public key.
+The public key is stored with the company where you created your account, while the private key is stored locally on the device you used to set up the passkey (also known as the authenticator).
+When you log in to an account that has passkeys enabled, the account server will send a challenge to the authenticator, which can be a phone, computer, tablet, browser or password manager.

 Here are some of the key differences between passkeys and passwords.

-Passkeys are created differently than passwords
+Passkeys are created differently from passwords

 Passkeys are phishing-resistant, unlike passwords